 EU Focus Day on 21 October

 With a prevention campaign and local preventive initiatives, the EUCPN and 26 European countries aim to step up the fight against domestic burglary by informing citizens on how they can protect their homes.
-The second EU Focus Day will take place on 21 October 2020.
+The second EU Focus Day took place on 21 October 2020.
 Discover our prevention campaign and watch the new case movie.